-We support the national Take Five campaign – five simple steps to help protect yourself and your money.
+We support the national Take Five campaign – which is five simple steps you can take to help protect yourself and your money.

-1. Never disclose security details, such as your PIN or full password – it’s never okay to reveal these details
+1. Never disclose your security details, such as your PIN or full password – even to someone you trust

 2. Don’t assume an email request or caller is genuine – people aren’t always who they say they are

-3. Don’t be rushed – a genuine bank or organisation won’t mind waiting to give you time to stop and think
+3. Don’t be rushed – a genuine organisation won’t mind waiting to give you time to stop and think

-4. Listen to your instincts – if something feels wrong then it is usually right to pause and question it
+4. Listen to your instincts – if something feels wrong then it’s usually right to pause and question it

 Fraudsters can target absolutely anyone – through the telephone, emails, text messages and face to face.
 Outsmart them by making sure you know the risks and have all the facts about scams.